DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order acknowledgement.md

 # Customer purchase order acknowledgement

 EDI customers may require a purchase order acknowledgement (POA) for an order and can be one of the reasons a sales order is being put on hold.
 Where the [Customer purchase order acknowledgement document setting profile](../SETUP/SETTING%20PROFILES/Customer%20purchase%20order%20acknowledgement.md) **Lock order** is set to _Yes_, the sales order will be put on hold till the the POA has been sent.
-The Hold code as setup on **EDI > Setup > EDI parameters** tab **Hold codes** field **POA pending hold code**.
+The Hold code that will be used is determined by the **POA pending hold code** assigned on **EDI > Setup > EDI parameters** tab **Hold codes**.

 > Note: Customer purchase order acknowledgement (POA) can only be sent for a sales order created via EDI.